RPT-FACTBOX-Tennis-Rafael Nadal v Stan Wawrinka - road to French Open final

 (Repeats factbox first moved at 0200, no change in text)

-June 11 A look at the road to the French Open final for Spain's Rafael Nadal and Swiss Stan Wawrinka ahead of Sunday's clash for the Musketeers' Cup (prefix number denotes seeding).
+June 11 (Reuters) - A look at the road to the French Open final for Spain's Rafael Nadal and Swiss Stan Wawrinka ahead of Sunday's clash for the Musketeers' Cup (prefix number denotes seeding).

 First round: beat Benoit Paire (France) 6-1 6-4 6-1